pydata/xarray/doc/interpolation.rst

     filled

 This fills NaN by interpolating along the specified dimension.
-After filling NaNs, you can interpolate
+After filling NaNs, you can interpolate:

 .. ipython:: python